-"Foreign cause" is any object, animal or individual that does not participate in the game of the group including the TD and/or Marshal.
-A player of the same group is NOT a foreign cause, a player of another group IS a foreign cause.
+"Foreign cause" is any object, animal or individual that does not participate in the game including the TD and/or Marshal.
+A player being part of the competition is NOT a foreign cause.
 Wind is not considered foreign cause.

 3-1-7 Honour